Contacting Instructors of Restricted Courses that require a PIN Code

 code required; Auditors excluded]

-These email messages should be brief (no more than a few sentences) and complete.
-Be sensitive to the faculty who will be receiving these e-mail messages, and be sure to include the following five items:
+Your email messages to instructors should be brief (no more than a few sentences) and complete.
+Be sensitive to the faculty who will be receiving these e-mail messages, and be sure to include the following four areas:

 - "Course PIN Request: (Course number), (Course name), (Term/Year)" in the subject line.
 This allows faculty to use their e-mail filtering programs to quickly process all requests.